- 24X7Claim Assistance &

 Two-Wheeler Insurance offers a variety of features in terms of coverage to make a selection from.
 The cover offered is against collision, theft, fire, vandalism along with the pillion rider insurance.
 Pick one or pick all of them; it’s your call.

 The insured declared value of the bike is determined with the help of the age of the vehicle.
 It is the specific amount for which your bike is insured.
 The value is determined by keeping the selling price along with the depreciation amount based on the automobile’s age.

 When you are a responsible rider and you don’t file a claim for your two-wheeler insurance during an entire year, you get a deduction on your premium amount which is known as No Claim Bonus (NCB).

-The minimum No Claim Bonus that you are eligible to get on your insurance premium is 20 percent.
-For every passing year, the No Claim Bonus discount is hiked by 5 to 10 percent every year.
-The maximum limitation for the NCB is 50 percent.
+The minimum No Claim Bonus that you are eligible to get on your insurance premium is 20 per cent.
+For every passing year, the No Claim Bonus discount is hiked by 5 to 10 per cent every year.
+The maximum limit for the NCB is 50 per cent.

 3. Limited Third-Party Claims